TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/default-examples.md

 and add new settings which will overwrite those previously set in the notification (only one extra is `id` in the `params` object).<br/>
 In other words, we can easily change any notification to a completely different one. <br/>
-In the example above we changed only the `title` and the `description`, but we literally can change any value described in the [Single Notification Config](../default-variants-config/props-config.md) section.
+In the example above, we only changed the `title` and the `description`, but we can literally change any value described in the [Single Notification Config](../default-variants-config/props-config.md) section.

 ### Pass the `id` to the `remove()` method: